 When A Parent or Loved One Resists or Refuses Care

-There are many families today who are dealing with aging parents or loved ones.
-They generally feel like a little rowboat in the middle of the ocean being thrashed around by waves, sildenafil hoping and praying for calm seas and sunny skies with navigation to get them to a safe harbor.
+There are many families today dealing with aging parents or loved ones.
+They generally feel like a little rowboat in the middle of the ocean being thrashed around by waves, hoping and praying for calm seas and sunny skies with navigation to get them to a safe harbor.

 There are many different reasons a family is put in the situation of needing to hire outside help to provide care for a loved one in the home.
 As a rule, families seek care as a result of slowly emerging health, safety, and aging issues, or the family is thrust into the eddy of finding care as a result of a sudden turn in a loved one’s physical health or mental health condition.

 Having a conversation with a loved one about hiring care in the home is vastly different when the process takes place over time, as opposed to when a sudden change necessitates immediate decisions.
-When the process takes place over a period of time, family members and friends are given the opportunity to broach the subject patiently, using either direct or indirect methods to test the waters and determine a loved one’s receptiveness.
+When it is planned, family members and friends can broach the subject patiently to test the waters and determine a loved one’s receptiveness.
 An absolute “no” one day may be replaced by “maybe” a month or two later, and acceptance two or three months after that.
 Time is a luxury for addressing and readdressing your loved one’s needs.

 When the need for care arises suddenly, families find themselves in different and often murky waters.
 Rather than thoughtful conversations about the options, a sense of urgency can cause family members and friends to become impatient and frustrated with a loved one who resists or refuses care.
 How does a family move forward if a loved one insists they are capable of doing it themselves or, possibly worse still, insists that any and all care be provided by family members?